project-arcana/phantasm-renderer/Backend.md

 ## Objects

 The core of PRB is the backend.
-This is the only type in the library with methods.
+This is the only type in the library with methods<sup>[1](#footnote1)</sup>.
 Everything happening with regards to the real graphics API is instructed through the backend.
 The two backends  (`BackendD3D12` and `BackendVulkan`) share a virtual interface and can be used interchangably.

 PRB has four main objects, accessed using lightweight, POD handles.